-This initiative uses crosscutting approaches by engaging experts from the three North American countries to address problems holistically, combining TEK with local expertise and academic knowledge to devise solutions for environmental, social, and economic problems.
-This will be achieved through the development of an Environmental Education Framework that includes content-knowledge of environmental, economic, and social issues-as well as a process involving community engagement and facilitation of participatory processes in a spirit of transparency structured in the context of open science principles (e.g., joint fact finding, participatory mapping and research, cultural mediation, citizen science, etc.).
+This initiative uses crosscutting approaches by engaging experts, including local and regional ones from the three North American countries to address problems holistically, combining TEK/IK with local expertise and academic knowledge to devise solutions for environmental, social, and economic problems.
+In this particular context and throughout the duration of the project as well as in subsequent phases, all appropriate measures will need to be in place to protect Indigenous knowledge.
+This will be achieved through the development of an Environmental Education Framework that includes content - knowledge of environmental, economic, and social issues - as well as a process involving community engagement, collaboration with local entities and facilitation of participatory processes in a spirit of transparency structured in the context of open science principles (e.g., joint fact finding, participatory mapping and research, cultural mediation, citizen science, etc.).
 The goal of the framework is to support and advance community-led conservation and climate action work.

-6. Explain how the project can achieve more impact through trinational cooperation (max 100 words):
+6. Explain how the project can achieve more impact through tri-national cooperation (max 100 words):

-Trinational cooperation in this initiative has the potential of harnessing the strengths of Canada, Mexico, and the United States cultural diversity to achieve common objectives, leading to more impactful solutions to global challenges.
-In addition, cooperation between the three countries permits designing an Environmental Education Framework that transcends different education systems and adds TEK and local knowledge to provide a more thoughtful and well-rounded education for future leaders in all three countries.
+Trinational cooperation in this initiative has the potential of harnessing the strengths of Canada, Mexico, and the United States cultural diversity towards common objectives, leading to more impactful solutions to global challenges.
+In addition, cooperation between the three countries permits designing an Environmental Education Framework that includes different education systems and adds TEK/IK and local knowledge, providing a thoughtful and well-rounded education in environmental and community leadership for future leaders in all three countries.
 Moreover, trinational cooperation adds value by supporting the deployment of local and community-based solutions to solve the triple planetary crisis (i.e., climate change, pollution, and biodiversity loss) in areas with highly diverse and contrasting cultural backgrounds, while maintaining common overarching education goals.
 Finally, this work can serve as an example of how countries can work together to solve environmental, social, and economic problems using environmental education.